 They are not a sign of disease, poor hygiene or sexual infection.

-For most young men, learning what PPP really are is enough to remove the fear.
+For most people, understanding what PPP really are is enough to remove the fear and restore confidence.